Best OTC Hearing Aids (2026)

 Best Invisible: Eargo 8 (~$2,699/pair) — Check price

 Completely-in-canal and virtually undetectable, with Sound Match personalization and on-the-go charging that extends use up to two weeks between wall charges.
 The priciest OTC pick on this list, but the only one optimized purely for invisibility.
-Sold direct (Eargo). [src1, src5]
+Available on Amazon (~$2,699) and direct from Eargo. [src1, src5]

 SeniorLiving's speech-recognition winner and a HearAdvisor lab leader, with a discreet in-the-canal design and self-fitting via Sony's Hearing Control app.
-Important caveat: WS Audiology discontinued Sony's OTC line in April 2026 — warranty and service are honored, but new stock is limited to remaining outlets.
-Buy only if you can find it at the right price; otherwise prefer ELEHEAR or Jabra. [src5, src6]
+Important caveat: WS Audiology discontinued Sony's OTC line in April 2026 — warranty and service are honored, but Sony has removed the product from its own site and the Amazon listing now reads “Currently unavailable” (last widely sold at ~$999).
+Treat this as end-of-life: buy only if you find legitimate remaining stock, otherwise prefer ELEHEAR or Jabra. [src5, src6]

 Scored in the top 5% of all OTC hearing aids on HearAdvisor's lab (A SoundGrade, 4.1/5 speech-in-quiet) and pairs that with a category-leading 31-hour battery per charge, Auracast support, IPX8 water resistance, and an app-based tinnitus masker.
 Preset-tuned for common age-related hearing loss out of the box.
-Sold direct (Yeasound). [src2, src4]
+Available on Amazon (~$699) and direct from Yeasound. [src2, src4]

 Most Affordable RIC: Audien ION Pro 2 (~$689/pair) — Check price